Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 In practice that means:

-- match the sheet thickness first
+- match the slab thickness first

 - cut the silhouette cleanly